 MR. MALCOLM LLOYD-SMITH has served as our Senior Vice President, Regulatory Affairs, Quality and Clinical since August 2012, prior to which he served as our Senior Vice President, Regulatory Affairs and Quality Assurance since August 2008.
 Mr. Lloyd-Smith served as Vice President and Head of Global Regulatory Affairs for Elan Pharmaceuticals, Inc. from September 2003 to August 2008, after having served in the United Kingdom as its Vice President, International Regulatory Affairs from March 2002 to August 2003.
-Previously, Mr. Lloyd-Smith served in various positions of increasing responsibility with DuPont Pharma Ltd. (acquired by Bristol-Myers Squibb Company in 2001), serving as Vice President, Worldwide Regulatory Affairs from 2001 to 2002, as Vice President, Regulatory Affairs Europe from 1999 to 2001, and as Senior Director, Regulatory Affairs Europe from 1994 to 1999.
+Previously, Mr. Lloyd-Smith served in various positions of increasing responsibility with DuPont Pharma Ltd. (acquired by Bristol-Myers Squibb Company in 2001), serving as Vice President, Worldwide Regulatory Affairs from 2001 to 2002, as Vice President, Regulatory Affairs Europe from 1994 to 1999.
 From 1991 to 1994, Mr. Lloyd-Smith served as Director, International Regulatory Affairs for DuPont Merck Pharmaceutical Company in Wilmington, Delaware, and from 1984 to 1991 he served as Manager, Regulatory Affairs and Quality Assurance for DuPont de Nemours International, S.A. in Switzerland.
 Mr. Lloyd-Smith holds a B.Sc. in pharmacology from the University of Leeds, and a M.Sc. in pharmacological biochemistry from Hatfield Polytechnic.